vatmicro/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

 ## Columns in the Query table

-There are three columns in the Query table:
+The Query table contains three columns:

 - Field name
 - Operator
 - Value

-## Rows in Query Table
+## Rows in Query table

 You can add filters to your queries by adding new rows.
 As you add filters, you expand your data options: